feliciadesinac-droid/AMR---genomics---pipeline/README.md

 📍 Pittsburgh, PA | 🇳🇬 Nigerian Research Context | 🇺🇸 US Work Authorized

 About Me
-I am an Associate Professor of Industrial Microbiology and Biotechnology at Lead City University, Ibadan, Nigeria, currently based in Pittsburgh, PA.
+I am an a senior researcher in Industrial Microbiology and Biotechnology at Lead City University, Ibadan, Nigeria, currently based in Pittsburgh, PA.
 My research focuses on the ecology and genomic epidemiology of ESBL-producing and carbapenem-resistant Gram-negative pathogens — principally Klebsiella pneumoniae and Escherichia coli — across clinical, agricultural, and community settings in West Africa, within a One Health surveillance framework.
-I am currently building computational skills in bacterial genomics to bring my Nigerian fieldwork data to comparative genomic analysis — genome assembly, annotation, AMR gene profiling, pan-genome analysis, and phylogenomics.
+I am actively applying computational tools in bacterial genomics: genome assembly, annotation, AMR gene profiling, and metagenomic community profiling to bring West African pathogen data into comparative and translational analysis.

 Research Interests